MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfobject/ne-wdfobject-_wdf_execution_level.md

 ### -field WdfExecutionLevelDispatch

-The framework calls the object's callback functions at IRQL &lt;= DISPATCH_LEVEL.
+The framework calls the object's callback functions at IRQL <= DISPATCH_LEVEL.
 Not available in UMDF.

 ## -remarks